bibleexchange/courses/homiletics-2/en/2002_the-text.md

 3. The Apostles used Scripture as a foundation for their sermons
 4. Peter quoted from Joel on the Day of Pentecost (Acts 2:16-21)
 5. Paul used Scripture in his preaching (Acts 13:16-42)
-6. Timothy was admonished to Preach the Word (II Tim.
+6. Timothy was admonished to preach the Word (II Tim.
 4:2)

 #### There is historical precedent for reading Scripture before sermons are preached